MiguelAlho/NetstandardSample/README.md

 ```

-Ìn the netcore1.0 (sdk csproj) `MultitargetLib`'s `System.Console` ref was loaded, but the origin is unclear (most likely from the app bin foler) since the Location prop is not available in Assembly at the target;
+* In the netcore1.0 (sdk csproj) `MultitargetLib`'s `System.Console` ref was loaded, but the origin is unclear (most likely from the app bin foler) since the Location prop is not available in Assembly at the target;
-`WriteACompilationSpecificMessage` writes "netsatndard1_3" so we can see that the lowest compatible netstandard compilation was loaded for the lib.
+* `WriteACompilationSpecificMessage` writes "netsatndard1_3" so we can see that the lowest compatible netstandard compilation was loaded for the lib.
-`NetstandardOnlyLib` writes it's string so `netcore` apps can load `netstandard1.0` libs correctly.
+* `NetstandardOnlyLib` writes it's string so `netcore` apps can load `netstandard1.0` libs correctly.
-`MultitargetLibWithDependencies` can make the webrequest and uses the `netstandard1.3` compilation from the `System.Net.Http` package.
+* `MultitargetLibWithDependencies` can make the webrequest and uses the `netstandard1.3` compilation from the `System.Net.Http` package.

 ```
 ---------------------------------------